FF-M Isolation

 • I3.
 If domain A needs protection from domain B, then Private data in domain A cannot be accessed by domain B.

 • I4.
-(Optional) If domain A needs protection from domain B, then Code and Constant data in domain A is not readable or executable by domain B.
+(Optional, changed in FF-M 1.1) If domain A needs protection from domain B, then Code and Constant data in domain A, which is not part of a shared library, is not readable or executable by domain B.

 • I5.
-(Optional) Code in a domain is not executable by any other domain.
+(Optional, changed in FF-M 1.1) Code in a domain, which is not part of a shared library, is not executable by any other domain.

 • I6.
 (Optional) All assets in a domain are private to that domain and cannot be accessed by any other domain, with the following exception: The domain containing the SPM can only access Private data and Constant data assets of other domains when required to implement the PSA Firmware Framework API.